bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 This blueprint consists of a collection of resources that describe Intuitas' approach to designing and delivering Data, AI and Governance solutions.

-It provides strategic, enterprise and solution level resources - distilled from our R&D, common questions, and lessons learned from real-world operations.
+This knowledgebase provides Intuitas’ customer and partners community with strategic, enterprise, and solution-level resources — distilled from our R&D, frequently asked questions, and real-world experience.

-The ideas and patterns are opinionated, shaped by the Intuitas design philosophy, and can be demonstrated by working environments.
-While grounded in large, multi-domain enterprise deployments, they can be adapted to suit organisations of any scale or type.
+The ideas and patterns reflect the Intuitas design philosophy and are intentionally opinionated.
+They can be demonstrated in working environments on request.
+While rooted in large, multi-domain enterprise deployments, they are adaptable to organisations of any size or type.

 <br>

 >#### *“To build a home, you need a plan — but for it to thrive, you need a town plan."*

 <br>
 <br>